oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 In this lab, You will create Installation scripts and Data Packages to export Database objects along with Data.
 Then you will export the **DEMO PROJECTS** Application along with supporting objects and import it into another workspace.

 In the second part of the lab, You will be using Remote Deployment to deploy your Application from Development to UAT.
 The ORDS feature, **REST Enabled SQL** is not available for **apex.oracle.com** users.
 Therefore, you will not be able to perform this lab in the hosted instance apex.oracle.com.
-You should be using **APEX Service** or **APEX on Autonomous Database** options for this lab
+You should be using **APEX Service** or **APEX on Autonomous Database** options for this lab.

 Estimated Time: 20 minutes